 The WordPress core code provides a framework for creating a “vanilla” website with essential basic features.
-You will also need a web hosting service to get your site up and running.
+You will also need a web hosting provider or service to get your site up and running.

 This basic setup probably won’t have all the functions you need to make your site work.
 That’s why you need plugins.
 These small packages of code make it possible to extend the functionality of WordPress into niches of all kinds and create millions of websites that are completely unique.